SQL Journey

 Now that you got the error to fix; go ahead and fix the issue then set CreateDeploymentUtility property to True and build the project successfully.

-Posted in SSIS, SSIS Error | Tagged: , | Leave a Comment »
+Posted in SSIS | Tagged: , | 1 Comment »

 SSIS – Create New Excel File Dynamically to Export Data